-Lilith: Ancient Demon, Dark Deity or Sex Goddess?
+Lilith: Ancient Demon, Dark Deity or Sensual Goddess?

 In some sources she's described as a demon, in others she is an icon who became one of the darkest deities of the pagans.
 Lilith is one of the oldest known female spirits of the world.
 Her roots come from the famous Epic of Gilgamesh, but she was also described in the Bible and the Talmud.